-Arlo allows you to create and store custom fields against a number of entities such as contacts, organisations, events, registrations, and leads.
+Arlo allows you to create and store custom fields against a number of entities such as contacts, organisations, courses, registrations, and leads.
 Using the Salesforce integration, you can configure custom field mapping which allows Arlo to send this information directly across to Salesforce automatically.

-- Log in to Salesforce
+- Log in to Salesforce.